-Our school fully supports the principle that young pupils learn through play, and by engaging in well-planned structured activities.
+Our school fully supports the principle that young pupils learn through play, and by engaging in well-planned structured activities led by children's interests and needs.
 Teaching in the EYFS class builds on the experiences of the pupils in their pre-school learning, our pre-school setting is closely linked to, and often works collaboratively within our EYFS.
 We do all we can to build positive partnerships with the variety of nurseries and other pre-school providers in the area.

 During the pupils' first term in the EYFS class, their teacher makes a baseline assessment to record the skills of each pupil on entry to the school.
 This assessment forms an important part of the future curriculum planning for each pupil.
+Pupils take an active role in planning their learning, and shared discussion takes place weekly.
+Children are encouraged to share their thoughts and ideas with others and to discuss their learning successes and areas of development together.